passlab/rexomptest/REXCompiler/REXReferenceManual/multi_src/README.md

 # 4. On-going work

 - For now, the number of threads per block and number of blocks are set to 1024 and 256.
-- The output files are manually modified upon the original REX outputs.
-The transformation will be implemented later.

 # 5. Issues